 7. Email Conversion Rate

-In this section, we'll discuss a few different types of donor and fundraising-related data, all of which you can store and analyze within your nonprofit CRM or database.
-Depending on the capabilities of your software, you may need to add custom fields or configure your software in order to get the most comprehensive look at your fundraising campaigns within your CRM system.
+There are a number of donor and fundraising-related metrics that your organization can store and analyze within your nonprofit CRM or database to understand opportunities to improve your fundraising results.
+Depending on the capabilities of your software, you may need to add custom fields or configure your software to get the most comprehensive look at your unique data.

 8. Donor Retention Rate